 But first an update on the general status of electrical vehicles in South Africa.
 The E-car has landed gives my take on the subject.

-There are no hints in this Warren Buffett interview what car he drives, but this man is an inspiration to me; he is a world leader in the art of frugal living.
+There are no hints in this Warren Buffett interview what car he drives but this man is an inspiration to me; he is a world leader in the art of frugal living.

 Harvesting rainwater remains near the top of the list of priorities at our green home.

-Whilst it is true that the rain in industrial areas will absorbe some pollutants from the atmosphere, nothing compares with the micro-particles of plastics that are found in our municipal and most bottled waters; over 300 tiny bits per litre on average.
+Whilst it is true that the rain in industrial areas will absorbe some pollutants from the atmosphere, nothing compares with the micro-particles of plastic that are found in our municipal and most bottled waters; over 300 tiny bits per litre on average.

 How safe is our drinking water is a very disturbing question to face.